Generalized Parallel Scaling with Interdependent Generations: Experiments

 \subsubsection{Accuracy}

 Beginning with standard accuracy (Pass@1), we compare the performance of the original model, original model with RLVR, \baselinename{} with SFT and RLVR, and \methodname{} with SFT and RLVR on several math benchmarks.
-Results in Table~\ref{tab:accuracy} show that in nearly all cases and on average, \methodname{} obtains the highest accuracy compared to all other methods. \textit{In particular, the average performance improvements of our method on the original model is 30\%, 50\%, and 23\% relatively more than that of the next best method on DS-Qwen-1.5B, DS-Qwen-7B, and DS-Llama-8B models, respectively.} \baselinename{} with parameter counts pegged to \methodname{} improves accuracy from just pure RLVR most of the time but is much more inconsistent, such as in the case of DS-Qwen-7B.
+Results in Table~\ref{tab:accuracy} show that in nearly all cases and on average, \methodname{} obtains the highest accuracy compared to all other methods. \textit{In particular, the average performance improvements of our method on the original model is 26\%, 39\%, and 34\% relatively more than that of the next best method on DS-Qwen-1.5B, DS-Qwen-7B, and DS-Llama-8B models, respectively.} \baselinename{} with parameter counts pegged to \methodname{} improves accuracy from just pure RLVR most of the time but is much more inconsistent, such as in the case of DS-Qwen-7B.
 This indicates that the superior performance of \methodname{} is not solely attributed to additional parameters.
 Furthermore, even though DS-Qwen-7B and DS-Llama-8B were trained with generation width 4, the evaluation results with width 8 are still stronger than the other independent sampling methods, showing the robustness of \methodname{}.
 In addition, the improvement by \methodname{} is greater for larger models, and scaling up to even larger ones remains of interest for future work.
+Although we train \methodname{} solely on math, we observe no degradation and sometimes improvement on non-math tasks (Table~\ref{tab:non_math_acc}).